 Note that when there are several charges of petty theft, each is treated as a separate offense – provided that they did not occur within one continuous act.
 This means the value of the different properties cannot be added together to exceed $950, and therefore, make the crime grand theft.3

-Also note that it is not a defense for a defendant accused of petty theft to say that defendant intended to restore the property that was wrongfully taken.4
+Also, note that it is not a defense to say that you intended to restore the property that was wrongfully taken.4

-If a person is accused of a crime under this statute, then that person can challenge the accusation by raising a legal defense.
+If you are accused of a crime under this statute, then you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.

-Three common defenses to PC 488 accusations are:
+Three common defenses to PC 488 accusations are the following.

-Recall that an accused is only guilty under this code section if he/she took possession of the property without the owner’s consent.
-This means it is always a solid legal defense for a defendant to show that he/she acted with the owner’s consent.
-Perhaps, for example, the accused took some property because he/she was getting it for the owner of the property.
+You are guilty of petty theft only if you took possession of the property without the owner’s consent.
+This means it is always a solid legal defense to show that you acted with the owner’s consent.
+Perhaps, for example, you took some property because you were getting it for the owner of the property.

-Also recall that a defendant is only guilty under this code section if he/she acted with the intent to deprive an owner of property permanently.
-It is a defense, therefore, for an accused to show that he/sheƒ was merely borrowing a person’s property for a finite period of time and was going to return it after he/she temporarily used it.
+A key element of petty theft is the intent to deprive an owner of property permanently.
+It is a defense, therefore, to show that you were merely borrowing a person’s property for a finite period of time and were going to return it after you temporarily used it.

 The Fourth Amendment to the U.S. Constitution declares that we have the right to be free from unreasonable “searches and seizures” by law enforcement.
-If authorities obtain evidence from an unreasonable, or unlawful search and seizure, then that evidence can get excluded from a criminal case.
-This means that any charges in the case could get reduced or even dismissed.
+If authorities obtain evidence from an unreasonable, or unlawful search and seizure, then that evidence can get excluded from your criminal case.
+This means that any charges in your case could get reduced or even dismissed.

 - imprisonment in county jail for up to six months, and/or